solislemuslab/sample-size-shinyapp/readme.md

 # Source Code
-Sample size shinyapp is an [open source](http://opensource.org) project, and the source code is available at in this repository with the following structure:
+Sample size shinyapp is an [open source](http://opensource.org) project, and the source code is available at in this repository with the main web app code in `app.R`.

-- xxxx

 ### Running the web apps locally